scopewu/qrcode.vue/README.md

 # qrcode.vue
-A Vue component for QR_code.
+A Vue component for QRCode.

 ## Start quick
 the `qrcode.vue` component can use in you Vue app.